£63,040 - £138,335 Price range

-UK magazines have yet to test drive petrol versions of the new 7 Series, but from launch, buyers will be able to choose the 740i, which comes with a six-cylinder 3.0-litre engine that is boosted by a turbocharger to produce 326hp.
-It can get from 0-62mph in just 5.6 seconds – not far off a BMW M3 – and can return fuel economy of 41.5mpg.
-Emissions of 159g/km mean that road tax will cost you £180 a year.
-Later, the range will be bolstered by the powerful 750i, which can out accelerate some sports cars – 0-62mph takes just 4.7 seconds – but costs a lot to run thanks to fuel economy of 34.9mpg.
+The 740i, which comes with a six-cylinder 3.0-litre engine that is boosted by a turbocharger produces 326hp.
+It can get from 0-62mph in just 5.6 seconds – not far off a BMW M3 – and can return fuel economy of 41.5mpg with emissions of 159g/km.
+The powerful 750i can out accelerate some sports cars – 0-62mph takes just 4.7 seconds – but costs a lot to run thanks to fuel economy of 34.9mpg.

 If you want the ultimate 7 Series, however, BMW offers the M760Li xDrive.
 This twin-turbocharged V12 monster hits 62mph from rest in a supercar-like 3.9 seconds and (with the M Driver’s pack) has a limited top speed of 189mph.
 Naturally, emissions and fuel economy are significantly impacted by this ludicrous performance but buyers at this end of the market are unlikely to care.